Cornell-MAE-UG/fa25-portfolio-kec248/_projects/thermofluidsystemanalysis.md

 <p>
   <strong>Observations:</strong><br>
-  Shortly after flow initiation, the hot reservoir temperature increased to approximately 44.5&nbsp;°C before decreasing.
-The cold reservoir outlet temperature exceeded the hot reservoir outlet temperature, while the hot stream exited at a lower temperature than the cold stream.
-This temperature crossover is only possible in a counterflow heat exchanger and demonstrates its higher effectiveness compared to parallel flow.
+  Shortly after flow was initiated, the hot reservoir temperature briefly increased to approximately 44.5&nbsp;°C before beginning to cool.
+The cold stream exited the exchanger at a higher temperature than the hot stream outlet, producing a temperature crossover.
+This behavior is unique to counterflow heat exchangers and highlights their superior thermal performance compared to parallel-flow systems.
 </p>

-<h2>Parallel Flow with Higher Hot Inlet Temperature</h2>
+<h2>Parallel Flow with Increased Hot Inlet Temperature</h2>

 <p>
-  This trial repeated the parallel-flow configuration with an increased hot inlet temperature.
-  Increasing the hot inlet temperature raises the initial driving temperature difference, which is expected to increase the heat-transfer rate.
+  This trial repeated the parallel-flow configuration with a higher initial hot reservoir temperature.
+Increasing the hot inlet temperature increases the initial thermal driving force, which is expected to enhance the rate of heat transfer between the streams.
 </p>

 <p>